benbotto/lunar-lander-actor-critic/README.md

 rewards, $V$ is _typically_ in this range as well, at least as training progresses.

-$A$ is multiplied by the natural log of the probabilies provided by the Actor, i.e. the policy $\pi$, and negated.
-Note that the probability predictions form a [probability distribution](https://en.wikipedia.org/wiki/Probability_distribution) that sums to 1.
+$A$ is multiplied by the natural log of the action probabilities provided by the Actor, i.e. the policy $\pi$, and negated.
+Note that the probability predictions form a
+[probability distribution](https://en.wikipedia.org/wiki/Probability_distribution)
+that sums to 1.